solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 ---

 {{% notice note %}}
-The gRPC Passthrough feature was introduced with **Gloo Edge Enterprise**, release 1.6.0.
+The gRPC Passthrough feature was introduced with **Gloo Gateway Enterprise**, release 1.6.0.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

-When using Gloo Edge's external authentication server, it may be convenient to integrate authentication with a component that implements [Envoy's authorization service API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html?highlight=authorization%20service#service-definition).
-This guide will walk through the process of setting up Gloo Edge's external authentication server to pass through requests to the provided component for authenticating requests.
+When using Gloo Gateway's external authentication server, it may be convenient to integrate authentication with a component that implements [Envoy's authorization service API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html?highlight=authorization%20service#service-definition).
+This guide will walk through the process of setting up Gloo Gateway's external authentication server to pass through requests to the provided component for authenticating requests.

 Make sure to check out the pros and cons of using passthrough auth [here]({{< versioned_link_path fromRoot="/guides/security/auth/extauth/passthrough_auth" >}})